 Also in 2021, Jackson won first-prize in teen nonfiction from the Independent Book Publishers Association for co-authoring and photographing The Puffin Plan (Tumblehome Books).
 Formerly of the Boston Globe and Newsday, Jackson is a Pulitzer Prize finalist, and respectively, an 11-time, 4-time, and 2-time winner from the National Association of Black Journalists, the NSNC, and the Education Writers Association.

-He has been honored in several outdoor photography contests, including third place in the 2020 BirdWatching magazine awards.
-As a 2016 Shorenstein Fellow at Harvard University’s Kennedy School of Government, he published a paper on national media’s failed coverage of the Flint Water Crisis.
+He has been a photography contest finalist several times, including third place in 2020 from BirdWatching magazine.
+He was a 2016 Shorenstein Fellow at Harvard University’s Kennedy School of Government, publishing a paper on the national media’s failures in the Flint Water Crisis.

 Born in Milwaukee, Wisconsin, Jackson is a graduate of the University of Wisconsin at Milwaukee.
 He was a Nieman Fellow in Journalism at Harvard University.
 He holds three honorary degrees and the UW-Milwaukee Distinguished Alumni Community Service award.